Parks & Recreation Administration

 13. So how can I, as a visitor to the lake, help?

-In several ways.
-If you see a new nest or a duck that appears ill, lethargic, or displaying mucus, please call our Parks Department at 817-952-2323 or our Animal Control Shelter at 817-952-2191, or finally, our Police non-emergency telephone number at 817-952-2127.
+If you see a new nest or a duck that appears ill, lethargic, or displaying mucus, please contact the Bedford Animal Shelter at 817-952-2191 or after normal business hours, the Bedford Police non-emergency telephone number at 817-952-2127.
 Parks and Animal Control Officers will be making several patrols a day to try to remove sick or dead waterfowl from the rest of the lake population.
-The quicker a dead or sick duck is identified and removed, the less chance it has to infect other ducks at the lake.
-This provides the remainder of the population with the best chance of survival.

 If you are a Bedford resident living near the lake, we would ask that you also call us if you have a new nest on your property.
 City employees will NOT go onto private property without the permission of the property owner.